piratefsh/piratefsh.github.io/_posts/2016-12-30-how-to-delete-code.markdown

 author: "Sher Minn C"
 ---

 Most of the time we talk about how to write code, but rarely do we ever talk about __deleting code__.
 Every now and then, a feature gets decommissioned and an engineer is tasked with removing it.
 Sometimes I'm that engineer.

-This seems like a trivial thing to write about, but I was pleasantly surprised by how non-straightforward it can be, especially if you're doing it for the first time.
+This seems like a trivial thing to write about, but I was pleasantly surprised by how non-straightforward it can be.
 There're lots of learning points, especially on how code organization really matters when it comes to maintainability.

 Decommissioning a feature is more than just turning it off.
 It also means hunting down all the parts of code that is no longer needed.
 And that can be pretty tricky.